 A non-refundable deposit of $500 is required to complete enrollment and reserve your space in the program.
-We expect to reach our maximum capacity this year, so it is wise to reserve your space as soon as possible.
+Our Sunday program is already full, and we expect the Saturday program to fill soon, so it is wise to reserve your space as soon as possible.
 The deposit is applied to your total tuition cost.

 The registration deadline for the course is April 7, 2019.
 Students must send in their $500 deposit before that date to register for the course.

 Tuition can be paid immediately, on the first class date, or in monthly installments.
-If you wish to pay sooner than later, you can pay the total fee ($1850) up front, or submit your deposit ($500) and pay the rest ($1350) on April 28, the first class date.
+If you wish to pay sooner than later, you can pay the total fee ($1850) up front, or submit your deposit ($500) and pay the rest ($1350) on April 27 or 28, whichever is your first class date.

-If you prefer to pay in installments, you can submit your deposit ($500) and will be billed ($450) via email on April 28, May 19, and June 23.
+If you prefer to pay in installments, you can submit your deposit ($500) and will be billed ($450) via email on your first three class dates.
 Email invoices can be paid online by credit or debit or in class with a check.

 After April 7, 2019, students are committed to the course and no refunds will be issued.
 Payment installations will continue to be charged even if the student is unable to attend the classes.
 All students are expected to pay the full tuition even if they decide at a later point to discontinue the program.

 Participants must withdraw before April 7, 2019 (21 days before classes start) to be removed from recurring payments or refunded their tuition balance.
 Otherwise, they are responsible for the cost of the tuition, regardless of whether they can attend classes.